OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 See [here](https://github.com/johnstaveley/SecurityEssentials/blob/master/SecurityEssentials/App_Start/Startup.Auth.cs) for full startup code snippet

-Ensure cookie is sent over https in the production environment.
+Ensure cookie is sent over HTTPS in the production environment.
 This should be enforced in the config transforms:

 ```xml
 <httpCookies requireSSL="true" xdt:Transform="SetAttributes(requireSSL)"/>